KingHowler/Oscilloscope-Online/README.md

 - Custom colors for each graphs
 - Resolution Slider

-## Exapmle usage
+## Example usage
-**Reviewing the effects of changing the resistances of a fixed resistor on the sensitivty of an LDR Potential Divider**
+**Reviewing the effects of changing the resistances of a fixed resistor on the sensitivity of an LDR Potential Divider**
 ### The experiment
 - Changing the fixed resistor in a LDR potential divider can change the sensitivity of the detection of the light intensity
 - In this experiment I have used 4 different fixed Resistor values